dapphub/dapple/rewrite/docs/definitions.md

 **deploy script**: A sequence of deploy steps associated with a particular (workspace/environment?).

+#### chain management

+**chain config** - A chain connection descriptor  (rpc config, datadir)

+**chain** - Enough metadata to unambigously specify a blockchain database.
+Two default chains are named `ethereum` and `localtestnet`.
+Chains have a default chain config, but a chain might have multiple valid chain config options (connect to the same network/blockchain through different connections).

 #### not finalized

+packfile vs dappfile (vs libfile?)

 **chain context**: A set of named addresses (possibly null/undefined) for a given blockchain.

 **contract sources**: A set of Solidity source files.